MillerLabFTW/OpenSourcePneumaticSystem/README.md

 ###Acknowledgements
-- Thanks to Arduino and Processing for providing the open-source software that enabled us to build our pneumatic system
+- Thanks to [Arduino] (https://www.arduino.cc) and [Processing] (https://processing.org) for the open-source software that enabled us to build our pneumatic system
+- Thanks to [Industruino] (https://industruino.com) for providing the industrial board for controlling our system
 ![MillerLab logo](PicsVids/MillerLab_logo.jpg)